DevOpsWithDimas/old.devopswithdimas.github.io/_posts/kubernetes/02-getting-started/2022-01-27-02c-minikube-basic-control.markdown

 3. Multiple cluster on same machine
 4. Multiple nodes on a cluster
 5. Accessing a node using ssh
-6. Using insecure-registry build-in minikube
+6. Using insecure-registry to pull image

 Ok langsung ja kita bahas materi yang pertama